Yes, a minor is permitted to inherit from an estate. A minor will not be permitted to directly access the inheritance until the age of majority.

 How Does a Guardianship for a Minor Work?

 Unlike probate and trust law, which is somewhat consistent among the 50 states in terms of substance and procedure, guardianship law and procedure is more varied.
 In general, when a minor is to inherit, a court in the state of the minor’s residence, typically a probate or surrogate’s court, will appoint a guardian to receive the inheritance.
 The guardian will be able to spend money for the benefit of the minor, but usually only with court approval.
 Although the expense and complexity of a guardianship varies from state to state, guardianships are expensive and are considered by most people involved with the guardianship process to be a hassle.
+Read about guardianships for minors in Texas and Florida.

 How Can a Guardianship for a Minor be Avoided?